The My Top Picks For Clean Eating At Aldi Post was originally published in May 2017 and updated in July 2020.

 One of the biggest ways we save money on groceries is meal planning, shopping based on what’s on sale and/or shopping at Aldi.
 So many of you have reached out and asked about what healthy items I buy at Aldi that I thought I’d go ahead and share my favorite clean eating Aldi finds with you plus some additional information about how Aldi rocks at making sure their products keep getting healthier and more real food approved.

-Last year was a game changer for Aldi!
 As of 2016, Aldi has removed all artificial dyes, added MSG, and partially hydrogenated oils from their foods.
 Synthetic colors have been replaced with natural, plant-based ingredients such as beet juice or turmeric.
 96% of Aldi’s products already did not contain additional MSG; this percentage is now up to 100%!!!!!
 WHOOP WHOOP!
-Partially hydrogenated oils, or PHOs, are a source of trans fat which the FDA has recently mandated be removed by food manufacturers by 2018.
+Partially hydrogenated oils, or PHOs, are a source of trans fat that the FDA has recently mandated to be removed by food manufacturers by 2018.
 Aldi is on top of it!
 Here is Aldi’s official press release announcing all these amazing changes.

 Photo Credit: Mike Mozart